These amazing keto chocolate cookies are made with nut butter and cocoa powder.

 Ingredients

-- Natural creamy nut butter: I use tahini (sesame seed) butter, but any nut butter should work, as long as it's fairly runny and not very thick.
+- Natural creamy nut butter: I use tahini (sesame seed butter), but any nut butter will work as long as the only ingredient is nuts and it's fairly runny and not very thick.
+In the photo above, I used peanut butter.

 - Eggs: I use large eggs in most of my recipes, including this one.